 • Fishing

-Parking: There is a paid angled parking located on the southbound lanes of Carlsbad Boulevard at the southern end of North Ponto Beach.
+Parking: A paid angled parking is located on the southbound lanes of Carlsbad Boulevard at the southern end of North Ponto Beach.

-Amenities: There are lifeguards on duty during peak times and bathrooms available for use.
+Amenities: Lifeguards are on duty during peak times, and bathrooms are available for use.

-Limitations: North Ponto Beach is open from 6 a.m. to 10 p.m.
-No dogs, alcohol, fires or glass are permitted on this beach.
+Limitations: North Ponto Beach is open from 6 a.m. to 11 p.m.
+No dogs, alcohol, fires, or glass are permitted on this beach.

 Terramar Beach

-Terramar Beach is a small, hidden beach situated at the foot of bluffs between Palomar Road and the NRG Cabrillo Power Station.
-Though technically a part of South Carlsbad State Beach, there is no signage that indicates this.
+Terramar Beach is a long, hidden beach situated at the foot of bluffs between Palomar Road and the NRG Cabrillo Power Station.
+Though technically a part of South Carlsbad State Beach, no signage indicates this.
 The narrow stretch of beach runs along the front of the Terra Mar community.

 For public access, use the staircase at Carlsbad Boulevard and Cerezo Drive.
 You can also access the beach by walking south along the shore from Warm Water Jetty Beach.
 Terramar Beach is very narrow and often covered by the waves at high tide.
 It’s popular with local surfers.